 Everyone has different likes and dislikes.
 Take the first step towards a more positive employee experience by sharing what is going to have the greatest impact on your day-to-day.
 Your experience is a top priority for Truvelop and for your organization!

 Individual Development Plans: Share with your manager your “why,” or what inspires you to come to work and give it your all.
 Is it because you want to be the best that you can be?
 Is there someone at home that you’re supporting?
 Understanding what drives you is a big part of connecting your day-to-day role back to your purpose.
 Completing the My Motivators IDP guide could be a great place to start.

 Recognize Core Values: Do you feel closely aligned to your organization’s mission, vision, and core values?
 Celebrating what makes your organization special can increase your buy-in and boost your engagement.
 Set an example by posting to the Recognition Wall when you witness a Team Member living out a core value.

 Share Your Feedback: Your Manager and organization what’s detracting from your experience if you don’t tell them.
 Be sure to participate in surveys your organization posts and share feedback regularly with your Manager.
-You can leverage Spark for this or share your thoughts in your next check-in.
+You can leverage Spark for this or share your thoughts in your next employee assessment check-in.